HighnessAtharva/Blog/content/posts/personal/Book Quotes/The Best Quotes from Sin City (Graphic Novel) by Frank Miller.md

 tags: ["quotes", "fiction"]
 ---

+{{< fancylink "Who doesn't love Graphic Novels?
+Indulge in some of the best quotes from" "The Sandman" "/posts/personal/book-quotes/the-best-quotes-from-sandman-graphic-novel-by-neil-gaiman/" >}}

 >*I’ll stare the bastard in the face as he screams to God, and I’ll laugh harder when he whimpers like a baby.
 And when his eyes go dead, the hell I send him to will seem like heaven after what I’ve done to him.*